 Mr. O’Neill’s “reinvention” of the government of Hampton, Virginia, as city manager from 1984 to 1997, was widely recognized; his many accomplishments included a downtown and waterfront revitalization initiative and development of a nationally recognized youth-at-risk program.

-Mr O’Neill chairs the board of the Center for State and Local Government Excellence, is vice chair for the VantageTrust board and is a former vice chair of the board for ICMA-RC.
+Mr O’Neill chairs the board of the Center for State and Local Government Excellence, is chair of the VantageTrust board, and is a former vice chair of the board for ICMA-RC.

 Mr. O’Neill has been the recipient of the Maxwell School of Syracuse University’s Spirit of Public Service award and the National Public Service Award presented by the National Academy of Public Administration (NAPA) and the American Society for Public Administration.
 He is a NAPA fellow and faculty member of the University of Virginia’s Senior Executive Institute and the Public Executive Leadership Academy at UNC-Chapel Hill.